Shubh2268/ANTON/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Beautiful Sections**: Includes home, exercise results, exercise details, and footer.
+👉 **Beautiful Sections**: Includes home, products, customers, and footer.

 👉 **UI Geometry**: Utilizes tailwindcss for intricate shapes like cards, grid lines, and side lines.

-👉 **Latest UI Trends**: Incorporates modern design elements such as smooth scrolling and horizontal scrolling.
+👉 **Latest UI Trends**: Incorporates modern design elements such as smooth scrolling and video background.

 👉 **Cool Gradients**: Enhances visuals with stylish gradients using Tailwind CSS for background, buttons, etc.